ColdingPoTaTo/ColdingPoTaTo/README.md

 ## I'm a beginner of coding and I love it!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🚀 I’m currently learning everything
-- 🌱 I’m currently learning everything 🤣
+- ❤ I love to share my knowledge
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I'd like to listen your story
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🤿 Interest - Photograph, Scuba Diving, Freediving
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- 🏁 2021 Goals: Contribute more projects

 ### Connect with me: